xultaeculcis/kelp-wanted-competition/dev-log.md

 * Added guard against `NaN` loss
 * Fixed some typos, minor refactor in eval scripts
 * Validate encoder config with - modify `image_size` if model does not support the one specified by the user
+* Removed useless `--strategy` argument since the images are not RGB - most of the weights are randomly initialized anyway